jakevs/notetaker/README.md

 ## Description

-This application was designed for a user to generate a webpage that displays a team's basic information so that they have quick access to emails and GitHub profiles.
-First, I created the lib pages and got all of the tests to pass, using 'npm run test'.
-Put prompts into the app.js, so that the user can quickly answer questions and input information.
-The app will let you choose from different employment options, manager, engineer, or Intern.
-After all prompts are answered, an HTML page will be created and posted into the output folder.
-The file will show a clean webpage with all employee information.
+This application was designed for a user to create, write, save and delete notes.
+It can be used for personal, or professional purposes.
+This will help a user organize their thoughts and ensure that any task they need to be complete will be done.
+This was made with frontend and backend with HTML, CSS, Javascript, Node.js, and express database dependencies.
+The application has been deployed to Heroku.

 ## Table of Contents